cdap-guides/cdap-flume-guide/README.rst

   cd <flume-base-dir>
   ./bin/flume-ng agent --conf conf --conf-file conf/weblog-analysis.conf  --name a1 -Dflume.root.logger=INFO,console

 Once agent is started it begins to push data to a CDAP Stream.
-The CDAP application started earlier processes the log events as soon as data is received.Now you can query computed web page views statistics.
+The CDAP application started earlier processes the log events as soon as data is received.Now you can query computed page views statistics.

 Query Results
 -------------